heartstchr/heartstchr.github.io/docs/web-development-projects/index.md

 ---
-title: Web development projects
+title: Web Development Portfolio
-description: Freelance projects in custom web and app development, including booking platforms, dashboards, and analytics tools.
+description: Explore real-world web development projects crafted by Stack Seekers.
+From scalable SaaS apps to stunning websites, see how we build digital experiences that drive results.
+Freelance projects in custom web and app development, including booking platforms, dashboards, and analytics tools.
 Built with React, Node.js, and modern tech stacks.
 icon: discover
 order: 2
 lastUpdated: false